iamrajiv/Nth-Fibonacci/README.md

 **Approach 2: O(n) time | O(n) space**

-Find the runtime implications of solving this problem as is described in Approach 1 and use memoization (caching) to improve the performance of the algorithm.
+Find the runtime implications of solving this problem as described in Approach 1 and use memoization (caching) to improve the algorithm's performance.

 **Approach 3: O(n) time | O(1) space**

-To calculate any single Fibonacci number only need is to have two previous Fibonacci numbers.
+To calculate any single Fibonacci number, the only need is to have two previous Fibonacci numbers.
 Knowing this, implement an iterative algorithm to solve this question, storing only the last two Fibonacci numbers at any given time.

 ## License